-Almost every little girl dreams about being a Disney princess, or at least having an awesome animal sidekick to follow you around and sing with you.
+Almost every little girl dreams about being a Disney princess, or at least having an awesome animal sidekick to follow them around and sing.

 With that said, some people are lucky enough in their lives to create a bond with an atypical animal who isn’t usually thought of as a pet.